PaponAhasan/Computer-Science-Subjects/PHP/PHP Advanced/File Handling.md

 ```
 ### File Handling
 ```
+PHP has several functions for creating, reading, uploading, and editing files.

 - r	Open a file for read only.
 - w	Open a file for write only.
 - a	Open a file for write only